School of Architecture

 All students, faculty, and staff have convenient access to literature, information, and visual and digital resources that support education and research.
 While the library is located in close proximity to the school, its catalog, instructional guides, and digital content are web-based, allowing virtual discovery and access via the Internet.
 Staff provide expert information services that teach and develop research, as well as evaluative and critical thinking skills necessary for professional practice and lifelong learning.
 The Architecture and Planning Library is home to a large circulating collection, subject-specific journals, special collections of rare or unique publications, and the Alexander Architectural Archives, one of the largest such repositories in the country.
 Materials currently collected by the library and archive meet the curricular needs of the school’s programs and enable faculty and graduate students to undertake original research projects.

-The Technology Lab and Service Desk in Sutton Hall provide students with access to scanning, printing, and plotting systems as well as spaces for project assembly, collaboration, and presentation.
+The Technology Lab and Service Desk, located in Sutton Hall provide students with access to scanning, printing, and plotting systems as well as spaces for project assembly, collaboration, and presentation.
 In addition, students can check out digital cameras, digital video cameras, laptops, projectors, light meters, Hobo data recorders, or other useful digital tools.
 Students can also get help with their advanced design and analysis applications on their required personal computers at the Service Desk.
 The Digital Fabrication Lab, also in Sutton Hall, provides access to a variety of digital fabrication tools for 3D scanning, 3D printing, laser cutting, and CNC routing.
 These tools provide the necessary capability for students to iterate their designs and analyses between physical and digital spaces and modeling processes.
-The computer classrooms in the West Mall Building double as open computer lab space when not in use for direct instruction, providing fifty-six dedicated workstations with the latest production, design, planning, and analysis software to accommodate the many disciplines of the school.
+In addition, the Creative Robotics Lab next to the Digital Fabrication Lab provides access and support to students and faculty who wish to pursue advanced digital workflows that produce physical results.
+Our robotics and programming capabilities are wide reaching and can help bring most any idea to life.
+The computer classrooms in the West Mall Building double as open computer lab space when not in use for direct instruction, providing 56 dedicated workstations with the latest production, design, planning, and analysis software to accommodate the many disciplines of the school.

 The Build Lab/Wood Shop, located in Goldsmith Hall, plays an integral role in the creation of design—ranging from models to full-scale applications—by providing equipment and training, primarily in wood, but also in metal, plastic, and glass.

-The Thermal Lab, the testing facility of the Center for Sustainable Development, simulates a full-scale room with a south-facing façade, allowing for the thermal experiments which include innovative applications in the fields of light control, ventilation, and the direct and indirect use of solar energy.
+The Thermal Lab, a testing facility of the Center for Sustainable Development located in West Mall Building, simulates a full-scale room with a south-facing façade, allowing for the thermal experiments which include innovative applications in the fields of light control, ventilation, and the direct and indirect use of solar energy.

-The University Co-op Materials Resource Center, located in the remodeled third floor of the West Mall Building, houses the Materials Lab and Architecture Conservation Lab.
-It offers an inspirational environment to explore material systems, technologies, and preservation.
-The Materials Lab is dedicated to material investigation in design and maintains a circulating library of over 28,000 material samples.
+The Materials Lab, located in the remodeled third floor of the West Mall Building, offers an inspirational environment to explore material systems, technologies, and preservation.
+It is dedicated to material investigation in design and maintains a circulating library of over 29,000 material samples.
 The collection consists of traditional building construction materials as well as emerging, innovative, and sustainable materials and technologies.
 Material education is further supported through exhibitions, workshops, field trips, and in-house research.

-The Architectural Conservation Lab is home to the Materials Conservation course series and provides a space for faculty and students to work on their own projects.
+The Architectural Conservation Lab located in West Mall Building, is home to the Materials Conservation course series and provides a space for faculty and students to work on their own projects.
 Additionally, the space allows the Historic Preservation Program to establish affiliations with related facilities on the University campus, including the School of Information Book and Paper Conservation Labs and the Conservation Department at the Harry Ransom Center.
 The Architectural Conservation Lab was funded in part by a significant grant from the University Co-op.

 The study of architecture, landscape architecture, and interior design draws upon the collections of the nearby Harry Ransom Center, which include china, clothing, decorative arts, furniture, silver, and textiles that contribute to the study of the interior; as well as original maps, texts, and drawings that supplement the teaching of landscape history.
 Historic rooms and suites on campus include the Willoughby-Blake Room, the John Foster and Janet Dulles Suite, the Republic of Texas Suite, the Office of the President, and the Esther Hoblitzelle Parlor.
 Other collections on campus include the 15,000 pieces of art, furniture, and accessories in the Elton and Martha Hyder collection and the collection of approximately forty chairs dating from the seventeenth through twentieth centuries that are housed in the Blanton Museum of Art.